 Enrollment path Medicare?
 TennCare?
 What participant pays

-Dual-eligible (most common) Yes (Parts A, B; Part D embedded in PACE) Yes (TennCare LTSS) $0 for PACE-authorized services
+Dual-eligible (most common) Yes (Parts A, B; Part D embedded in PACE) Yes (TennCare LTSS) No premium and no PACE cost-sharing, but any TennCare post-eligibility share of cost (patient liability) still applies

-TennCare-only (Medicaid-only) No (under 65 or not Medicare-eligible) Yes (TennCare LTSS) $0 for PACE-authorized services
+TennCare-only (Medicaid-only) No (under 65 or not Medicare-eligible) Yes (TennCare LTSS) No premium and no PACE cost-sharing, but any TennCare post-eligibility share of cost (patient liability) still applies

 Cross-payer mechanics for dual-eligibles (the typical TN PACE participant): CMS pays the PACE organization the Medicare Advantage-equivalent rate adjusted by the PACE frailty adjuster (which boosts the rate to reflect that PACE participants are sicker than the average MA member).
 TennCare pays the PACE Medicaid capitation rate under the CMS PACE Medicaid Capitation Rate Setting Guide effective 1/1/2025.
 Together these two payments fund the participant's care; the participant pays nothing.

-Why Medicare-only PACE is uncommon in Tennessee: The Medicaid-equivalent capitation portion is roughly $4,000–$5,000 per month at national averages, which makes PACE prohibitively expensive for a Medicare-only senior.
+Why Medicare-only PACE is uncommon in Tennessee: The Medicaid-equivalent capitation portion runs to several thousand dollars per month at national averages, which makes PACE prohibitively expensive for a Medicare-only senior.
+On top of that capitation, a Medicare-only participant pays the PACE organization's Part D premium.
+The national benchmark that premium is set against is the 2026 Medicare Part D national base beneficiary premium of $38.99/month; the amount Alexian PACE actually charges is set by its own Part D bid, so ask the program for its current figure rather than assuming the national number.
 The Federal PACE for Veterans pilot (run by the VA in partnership with CMS and NPA) offers a workaround for Medicare-only veterans by having the VA pay the Medicaid-equivalent share, but as of May 2026 it is not publicly confirmed whether Alexian PACE participates in this pilot.
 Veterans considering PACE should ask Alexian PACE directly and consult a TN VA-accredited claims agent.

 The Only PACE Site in Tennessee: Ascension Living Alexian PACE